mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 | Regi Chambers | Mirage Forest | Three sealed chambers housing Regirock, Regice, and Registeel.
 Deliberately sealed.
 The same people who built around the power spot understood that some things should be left undisturbed. |
 | The Holon Circle | Crystal Isles | A shaped ring of crystals — the most visible surviving example of active crystal management.
 A boundary structure designed to lock energy within a specific area. |

 **What they understood that the expedition doesn't:** The crystal network is a living system requiring stewardship, not passive geology.
 The phenomenon contained itself for thousands of years because someone was tending it.
 The researchers inherited that system without knowing it existed.
-Cosmo spent his career documenting these sites and never grasped what they were actually built to do — the irony of his arc.

 **Their relationship to Deoxys and Mew:** The diamond carvings document both.
 They witnessed the crash and the crystal growth that followed.
 They also witnessed Mew's ancient visit to the power spot — the same instinct that brought Mew back to Holon in the present.
 The ancient civilization recorded what happened without interfering with it.
 That choice is the sharpest possible contrast to Devon's board.